Philco Model 4654 Predicta Television (1958)

 V14 21EAP4 Picture tube

-My chassis was incredibly dirty.
+The first step, as always, was to clean gunk from the chassis.
+Mine was incredibly dirty.
 Every inch, every component, was coated with a thick layer of sticky, gummy goo, covered by dust.
-If I didn't know better, I would have sworn it had spent years playing in a greasy kitchen.
-I spent a couple of hours carefully cleaning everything with rubbing alcohol, clean rags, a soft toothbrush, and Q-tip swabs.
+Perhaps the previous owner cooked a lot of greasy food in a house with poor ventilation.
+I carefully cleaned everything with rubbing alcohol, a soft toothbrush, Q-tip swabs, and soft rags.

 Removing the Chassis